Code-Institute-Submissions/Madebybrown-TheFitnessHub.com/README.md

 ## Responsiveness
 - I tested the responsive design with [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/)
     - Ipad air & mini
-    - Iphone SE, XR and 12Pro
+    - iPhone SE, XR, and 12Pro
     - Pixel 5
     - Samsung Galaxy S8, S20 Ultra, A51/71
-    - Surface pro 7 & duo
+    - Surface Pro 7 & duo
     - Galaxy Fold
     - Nest Hub & Hub Max

-    I also tested the site on Iphone 7, Iphone 8, on a lenovo legion 5, the only issue i've encountered is that on the iphone 7 and 8 2 site elements didnt fit the screen, this can be fixed in the future with better media queries.
+    I also tested the site on iPhone 7, iPhone 8, and a Lenovo legion 5, the only issue I've encountered is that on the iPhone 7 and 8 2 site elements didn't fit the screen, this can be fixed in the future with better media queries.

 ## Browsers
-- The site was tested on Google chrome, Michrosoft edge and safari.
-There was no issues with any of the browsers and the design looked consistent on all the browsers.
+- The site was tested on Google Chrome, Microsoft Edge, and Safari.
+There were no issues with any of the browsers and the design looked consistent on all the browsers.

 ## Bugs
 ### Problem